 Tianjin, China is strengthening its commitment to digital infrastructure through a memorandum of understanding (MOU) with GE’s energy startup, Current, powered by GE.
 The MOU outlines the intent to explore digital solutions that extend opportunities and outcomes for the city, including a wider installation of Current’s intelligent LEDs and the creation of a digital incubation center within the central business district.

 The proposed intelligent LED expansion follows a successful deployment of Current’s connected fixtures in the central business district late last year, which have allowed the city to broadcast critical messages or advertising on attached digital screens and quickly connect citizens to the Internet.
 The streetlights also reduce lighting-related energy use by more than 50 percent.
-The MOU aims to extend that deployment to a wider area and add sensors and software that connect to Predix, GE’s cloud platform for the Industrial Internet, to pull and analyze data driving additional outcomes, such as detecting real-time traffic patterns, pointing drivers to available parking spaces, or helping emergency responders react to situations before they arrive on scene.
+The MOU aims to extend that deployment to a wider area and add sensors and software that connect to GE’s cloud platform, to pull and analyze data driving additional outcomes, such as detecting real-time traffic patterns, pointing drivers to available parking spaces, or helping emergency responders react to situations before they arrive on scene.